The 2012 Child Maintenance Scheme - you deny you’re the father of the children

 All new applications for maintenance are dealt with by the Child Maintenance Service under the 2012 Child Maintenance Scheme.

 This page tells you more about what to do if the Child Maintenance Service contacts you to ask you to pay maintenance and you deny you’re the father of the child.

 When the CMS may treat you as father of the children

 If the Child Maintenance Service (CMS) contacts you to pay maintenance and you aren’t the father of the children, you should give your reasons why you’re not and provide any evidence to support this.

 However, even if you deny you’re the father of the children, the CMS will treat you as the father in the following circumstances:

-- you’re habitually resident in this country, and
+- the children are habitually resident in this country, and

-- you were married to the mother at any time between the conception and the birth of the children, or
+- you were married to the mother of the children at any time between the date of conception and the date of birth of the children, or

 Other ways you can be treated as the father of the children

 You may also be treated as father of the children because: